 About World Heritage

-Aiming to be registered as a World Heritage site
+Aiming to be inscribed on the World Heritage List

 During the period from the late sixth century to the early eighth century, the unified state of Japan with a system of centralized government based on the ritsuryo codes came into being at Asuka-Fujiwara in the southern part of the Nara Basin.